 In this post, I am sharing with your the many and simple reasons why we don’t wear shoes in our home – and haven’t for decades.

 Even if you don’t know me well, you probably know that I grew up in Germany.
-I was deeply steeped into German culture – how could I not?
-Looking back, I think that my family was sooooo German in some many ways.
+I was deeply steeped in German culture – how could I not?
+Looking back, I think that my family was sooooo German in so many ways.

 One of the things I remember from my childhood is that we always wore our “house slippers”.
 We call them “Hausschuhe” in German.
 And that’s serious business.
 At our front door, we left our outdoor shoes and slipped our feet into slippers.

 Apparently, that’s the # 1 reason we define our German-ness: https://unorderedlistadventures.blogspot.com/2012/11/how-to-be-german-in-25-easy-steps.html

 At times as kids, we had those that looked like socks with soft leather bottoms.
 Other times, my mom bought sheep skin and sewed slippers from that.
 Those were super cozy.